 I met with the leadership after the men’s try-out to discuss who would be invited back for this week’s try-out continuation.
 On the women’s side we cut the list from that 27 still involved at the end down to 17.
 On the men’s side we ended up with 15.

-This week we have sessions on Monday, Tuesday, and Wednesday.
-They are a combination of a continuation of the try-outs and the start of training for this year’s teams.
-The anticipation is that we might see a handful of additional players turn up who either didn’t know about last week’s trial, weren’t on campus yet (school starts today), had a conflict, or whatever.
-As a result, we may yet end up cutting some of the players who survived Friday’s culling.
+The week after that initial tryout we had sessions on Monday, Tuesday, and Wednesday.
+They were a combination of a continuation of the try-outs and the start of training for that year’s teams.
+The anticipation was we might see a handful of additional players turn up who either didn’t know about the trials, weren’t on campus yet, had a conflict, or whatever.

-I am personally looking forward to being able to really take a close look at the new players this week.
-Especially with the women, it was almost impossible to do on Friday.
+I was personally looking forward to being able to really take a close look at the new players that week after the initial view.
+Especially with the women, it was almost impossible to do that during the tryout.
 As I told someone that evening, I was so focused on who we should cut that I didn’t have the opportunity to really look at the Yes and Maybe players to see what they had to offer.
-Now I can do that and start to think in terms of team composition.
+Now I could do that and start to think in terms of team composition.